Apple services including App Store, Apple Music and iCloud hit by outage | News Channel 3-12

 The company did not disclose the cause of the outage on its system services page.
 Apple did not immediately respond to a request for comment on the matter.

-Users on the outage-detecting site Down Detector also reported issues with iMessage on Monday afternoon.
+There were thousands of user reports on the outage-detecting site Down Detector of issues with iMessage and iCloud on Monday afternoon.
+The number of outages reported with the services peaked quickly and has since receded.

 The-CNN-Wire